coveooss/uabot/.github/CONTRIBUTING.md

 * An overview of the suggested solution
 * Examples of how the suggestion would work in various places
   * Code examples showing e.g. "this would be an error, this wouldn't"
-  * Code examples showing the generated JavaScript (if applicable)

 # Instructions for Contributing Code